IEEE-University-of-Houston/Rave2Go-An-STM32-Intro/README.md

 ![Rave2go_Updated](https://user-images.githubusercontent.com/25860232/195997262-33ea91b8-952c-4ed1-b48d-86dd42495481.png)

-Week 1: Intro to STM32
+Session 1: Intro to STM32
   - What is a microcontroller?
   - What is STM32?
   - Present an example of a circuit diagram